carj/pyPreservica/docs/index.rst

     :param str reference: The unique identifier for the asset usually its uuid
     :return: The asset object
     :rtype: Asset
-    :raises SystemExit: if the identifier is incorrect
+    :raises RuntimeError: if the identifier is incorrect

    .. py:method::  folder(reference)